joeFunction/Budget_Tracker/readme.md

 ### Usage

-Giving users a fast and easy way to track their money, and allowing them to access that information anytime is important.
+Giving users a fast and easy way to track their finances, and allowing them to access that information anytime is important.
 Having offline functionality is paramount to the applications success.

 ### Functionality
 ``